BillLeoutsakosvl346/WiseDragon/README.md

 3. **ChatGPT responds** → You hear its voice through your speakers
 4. **ChatGPT can take screenshots** → When needed, it captures your screen for visual context
 5. **ChatGPT analyzes images** → It reads text, understands UI elements, and provides contextual help
+6. **ChatGPT can point at elements** → Uses arrow overlays to highlight specific screen areas
+7. **Overlays are contextual** → Arrows use normalized coordinates relative to the screenshot

 ## 📁 File Structure